 - One oﬀers $10 back on every $750 you spend at other merchants.

 - One offers points back at the station and elsewhere, but you can redeem points only at the station or for their online gift cards.

-But if you spend a lot on gas, you may be better served to apply for a card like the Blue Cash Preferred® Card from American Express, which gives 3% cash back at U.S. gas stations along with other benefits like 6% cash back at U.S. supermarkets (up to $6,000 in annual spending, then it’s 1%) and on select streaming services.
-The card has an annual fee of $95, but it’s waived in the first year.
+But if you spend a lot on gas, you may be better served to apply for a card like the Blue Cash Preferred® Card from American Express, which gives 3% cash back at U.S. gas stations along with other benefits like 6% cash back at U.S. supermarkets (up to $6,000 in annual spending, then it’s 1%) and on select U.S. streaming services.
+The card has a $0 introductory annual fee for the first year, then $95.